 Provocation testing is used to determine the relevant trigger(s) and assess trigger thresholds.
 Provocation testing in positive patients usually results in the development of urticaria within a few minutes.
 One exception is delayed pressure urticaria, where it may be necessary to wait several hours for a response .

-The results of provocation tests can be affected by medication, therefore symptomatic treatment should be ceased prior to testing if possible.
-Antihistamines should be stopped 3 days before testing, and systemic glucocorticoids 7 days before testing .
+The results of provocation tests can be affected by medication.
+Therefore symptomatic treatment should be ceased before testing if possible.
+Antihistamines should be stopped three days before testing, and systemic glucocorticoids seven days before testing .

 A sample form for the documentation of provocation testing is shown in Figure 2 .